-Liverpool Healthy Lung is a new NHS programme in the city.
-It is designed to help us find lung disease earlier.
+Liverpool's Healthy Lung programme is designed to help us find lung disease earlier.
 We want to see how well this programme works and whether people are happy with it.
 We want to share what we learn with the NHS.

 This page explains how we use and store your information for your healthcare.
 It also asks you to consider if we can share some of your information to help us learn whether the Healthy Lung programme has worked.